OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-11.md

 ## 2 Samuel 11:8

-Then David said to Uriah, “Go down to your house, and wash your feet.”
+David said to Uriah, “Go down to your house, and refresh yourself.”
-So Uriah left the king’s house, and a gift from the king was sent after him.
+So Uriah left the king’s house, and a gift from the king followed him.

 ## 2 Samuel 11:9

-But Uriah slept at the entrance of the king’s house with all the servants of his lord,
+However, Uriah slept at the entrance of the king’s house with all the servants of his lord,
 and did not go down to his house.

 ## 2 Samuel 11:10